Going back to school can literally be a headache

 However, she notes that certain foods can trigger headaches in some individuals.
 She suggests keeping a headache journal to note when headaches occur and what the child ate in the previous 12 hours.
 You may see a pattern.

-Eye strain can trigger headaches.
+Eye strain can trigger headaches in children.
 A parent who suspects that to be the only cause should take his or her child to see an optometrist or ophthalmologist.

 When to see a doctor